Measuring Marketing As A Home Builder - Which KPIs to Track

 Tools For Tracking

 HotJar is a tool that generates heatmaps for your website, showing which parts of the site have received the most clicks.
-This can indicate to you if your visitors are clicking on CTA buttons, or if your interactive experience is flowing the way you want it to.
+This can indicate if your visitors are clicking on CTA buttons, or if your interactive experience is flowing the way you want it to.

 HotJar also offers screen recording tools, which show you exactly where your visitors are moving the mouse to give you a more detailed look at their activity on the site.